SMAC-Group/blog-dal/content/posts/baobab_hello_world.md

 # Your first `bash` script to execute a `R` script

-In order to launch a given Rscript to be executed on Baobab, one need to execute a BASH script via the command `sbatch`.
-Let's look at an example of a simple BASH script that launch a given `R` script.
+In order to launch a given Rscript to be executed on Baobab, one need to execute a `bash` script via the command `sbatch`.
+Let's look at an example of a simple `bash` script that launch a given `R` script.

 ```bash
 #!/bin/bash